-In his video sales pitch, the founder claims to have made $35,000 trading FX and bitcoin and claims that you can be the next millionaire.
+In his video sales pitch, the founder claims to have made $35,000 trading FX and bitcoin and claims that he can be the next millionaire.

 These claims appear to be far-fetched and so we will strive to get to the bottom of this to ensure nobody is making the mistake of signing up without our direction.